 Restricting or stopping us processing your data may impact on our ability to provide our services.
 We may be forced to immediately cease acting.
 In these situations you would remain liable for the fees and disbursements incurred.

-Any queries or concerns about the way in which your data is being used can be sent to Practice Manager.
+Any queries or concerns about the way in which your data is being used can be sent to the Practice Manager.

 Complaints about the use of your personal data

-If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated by writing our Practice Manager
+If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated by writing to our Practice Manager

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law you can complain to the UK data protection regulator, the Information Commissioner’s Office.
 Further details can be found at www.ico.org.uk or 0303 123 1113.